People who are bothered by their bleeding gums do not need to worry too much.

 Aftercare Tips For Scaling

-Scaling should not stop the person from practising good oral hygiene.
+Scaling should not stop the person from practicing good oral hygiene.
 Brushing the teeth is possible, but make sure to do it gently.

 Patients are allowed to take pain reliever medicines.
 However, if discomfort persists, the best thing to do is address the issue with a dentist.

 If you experience early signs of periodontal disease, like your sudden bleeding of gums, bad breath, loss of teeth, or separate teeth, contact our office at Comfort Dental Centre for Periodontal Treatment in Buderim, QLD.
 You may book your appointment by visiting us at T204b, 32 Wises Road, Buderim, Queensland 4556.